triplemcoder14/ec2-connect/README.md

 ### License

-This tool is released under the MIT License.
+This tool is released under the Apache License.
 See the [LICENSE](https://github.com/triplemcoder14/ec2-connect/blob/main/LICENSE) file for more information.